 products.
 Many newsletters and such also set this.
 You should not send a

 AutoReply (“Suppress autoreply messages other than OOF

 Defined in RFC 2919

-You usually don’t want to send auto-replies to mailing lists or news letters.
-Pretty much all mail lists and most newsletters set at least one of these headers.
-You should not send a reply if either of these headers is present.
-The value is unimportant.
+Most of the time you don’t want to send autoreplies to mailing lists or newsletters.
+Pretty much all mailing lists and most newsletters set at least one of these headers.
+You should not send a reply if either of these headers is present; the value is unimportant.

 Defined by Google.

-Gmail uses this header to identify mail newsletters, and uses it to generate statistics/reports for owners of those newsletters.
+Gmail uses this header to identify newsletters and uses it to generate statistics/reports for owners of those newsletters.
 You should not send a reply if this headers is present; the value is unimportant.

 The above methods are well-defined and clear (even though some are non-standard).
 Unfortunately some email systems do not use any of them :-( Here are some additional measures.